 It was refreshing.

-As I was connecting with more people through teaching, I started to talk more openly to students and colleagues about the times I felt out of place, not because I was a woman but that the culture itself did not feel suited for me.
-Others started telling me they too felt similar and I even heard from people that they were grateful for showing them they didn’t have to be a certain type of person to do this.
+As I was connecting with more people through teaching, I started to talk more openly to students and colleagues about the times I felt out of place.
+The culture itself did not feel suited for me.
+Others started telling me they too felt similar.

 Through these interactions, I was encouraged to start talking about this subject more publicly so that other people could see that there was a place for them too and to speak for people who are newer to this industry and not yet comfortable in speaking out.